menu

 Setting & Lifestyle

-As is often the case in a small town, Ellerbe doesn't have a public transportation system that people use for their commute.
+Ellerbe is a small town, and as such doesn't have a public transit system that people use to get to and from their jobs every day.

 Demographics

-The per capita income in Ellerbe in 2018 was $22,801, which is lower middle income relative to North Carolina and the nation.
-This equates to an annual income of $91,204 for a family of four.
+The per capita income in Ellerbe in 2022 was $23,394, which is lower middle income relative to North Carolina, and low income relative to the rest of the US.
+This equates to an annual income of $93,576 for a family of four.
 However, Ellerbe contains both very wealthy and poor people as well.

 Ellerbe is an extremely ethnically-diverse town.
 The people who call Ellerbe home describe themselves as belonging to a variety of racial and ethnic groups.
-The greatest number of Ellerbe residents report their race to be White, followed by Black or African-American.
+The greatest number of Ellerbe residents report their race to be Black or African-American, followed by White.
 Ellerbe also has a sizeable Hispanic population (people of Hispanic origin can be of any race).
-People of Hispanic or Latino origin account for 20.96% of the town’s residents.
-Important ancestries of people in Ellerbe include English, German, Irish, Scots-Irish, and Scottish.
+People of Hispanic or Latino origin account for 13.67% of the town’s residents.
+Important ancestries of people in Ellerbe include English, Scots-Irish, Irish, German, and Scottish.

 The most common language spoken in Ellerbe is English.
 Other important languages spoken here include Spanish and West Germanic languages.